MicrosoftDocs/fabric-docs/docs/enterprise/fabric-close-end-cancel.md

 ### Delete a Fabric capacity and Fabric trial capacity

-The Capacity admin can delete Fabric capacities using the Fabric admin portal.
+The Capacity administrator can delete Fabric capacities using the Fabric admin portal.
 Fabric items in workspaces assigned to the capacity become unusable unless the workspaces are assigned to a different capacity within seven days.
 To learn more, see [Delete a capacity](../admin/capacity-settings.md#delete-a-capacity) and
 [Fabric capacity deletion.](../admin/service-admin-portal-capacity-settings.md#fabric-capacity-deletion)

 ### Close your Fabric account